AI-and-Blockchain/S25_RideChain/Rating_Model/README.md

 cd driver-rating-model
 pip install -r requirements.txt python -m nltk.downloader vader_lexicon
-Dataset Setup
+### Dataset Setup
 This project uses the argilla/uber-reviews dataset from HuggingFace, which contains over 2,300 annotated rider reviews with corresponding star ratings.

-Download the dataset:
+1. Download the dataset:
 bash# Using the HuggingFace datasets library python -c "from datasets import load_dataset; dataset = load_dataset('argilla/uber-reviews'); dataset['train'].to_csv('Data/converted_train.csv')"
-Alternatively, you can download it manually from: https://huggingface.co/datasets/argilla/uber-reviews Ensure the CSV file is placed in the Data/ directory.
+Alternatively, you can download it manually from: https://huggingface.co/datasets/argilla/uber-reviews
+2. Ensure the CSV file is placed in the Data/ directory.

-Training the Model
+### Training the Model
-To train the model with default parameters: bashpython training_model.py
+To train the model with default parameters: python training_model.py
 This will:

-Load and preprocess the review dataset
+- Load and preprocess the review dataset
-Extract text features using bag-of-words
+- Extract text features using bag-of-words
-Calculate sentiment scores
+- Calculate sentiment scores
-Train a logistic regression classifier
+- Train a logistic regression classifier
-Apply sentiment threshold rules
+- Apply sentiment threshold rules
-Save the model to Model/driver_rating_model.pkl
+- Save the model to Model/driver_rating_model.pkl

-Using the Model
+### Using the Model
 To score a new review:
 pythonfrom single_review_score import get_review_score